** Bondmason review updated June 2nd 2017 **

 The Future Of Peer To Peer Lending?

 Firstly, the large amount of time it takes to wade through the hundreds of loan choices and various platform options.
-Bondmason’s hand-off investing could be the answer many people are looking.
+Bondmason’s hand-off investing could be the answer many people are looking for.

 Secondly, certain peer to peer platforms have lofty minimum investment amounts that are too high for us regular folk.
 For example Thincats has a £1,000 minimum investment per loan.
 A company like Bondmason can use the power of collective investing to purchase loans through these high minimum loan platforms.